The answers to these frequently asked questions will help you find out all you need to know.

 enable you to progress successfully to academic programmes of study by offering specific training and support in those core areas where you may require further assistance.

-The four streams of the Foundation Studies Course have a different programme, but English is a core element in all of them.
+Eachstream in the Foundation Studies Course includes a different set of core subjects, but English is a fundamental element in all of them.

 If you opt for the Humanities stream, you will follow History, Psychology, French, Philosophy, Social Sciences and Communications.